Sunday, October 30, 2005

 (The details would probably be funny if I wrote about them, but right now, I'm not feeling much like laughing.)

 For today, anyway, Pollyanna has left the building.

 Wednesday, October 12, 2005

-One sunny autumn morning I had a pen light and I shined it everywhere along our walls in our sunroom and watched our cats' heads go left and right and left and right while they watched the light.
+One sunny autumn morning I had a pen light and I shined it everywhere along our walls in our sunroom and watched our cats' heads go left and right and left and right.
 I remember thinking, "This is one of the best things about life.
-This is Life, actually, and there's no other place I'd rather be right now."
+This is Life, actually, and there's no other place I'd rather be."

 I try not to forget things like this.
-I try not to forget that, in reality, Life is millions of small moments with just an occasional big moment thrown in.
-(Contrary to what zillions believe, it is not the other way around.)
+Life is millions of small moments with just an occasional big moment thrown in.
+(It's not the other way around.)

 And since there are millions of small moments, I want to make the most of them--not complain or wish they were different.
-I want to be awake for each one so that I'll miss nothing.
+May I remain awake for each one so that I'll miss nothing.

 Tuesday, October 11, 2005

 I'm meeting someone I have known for five years online.
 Wilma and I met on a Gladys Taber listserv and today she and her husband will come visit me, my house and my family, then the three of us will travel out to the countryside I love so well.
 I'll give them the grand tour.